compileher-blog/compileher-blog.github.io/pages/learn.md

 description: This is a place for CS learning resources
 ---

-### Check back here for computer science learning resources!
+Check back here for computer science learning resources